The ultimate list of dietary supplements, vitamins, and minerals to have at home all year round

 • Flax, chia or hemp seeds.

-• Organic eggs (blue-white-heart label if possible, Lustucru brand).
+• Organic eggs (blue-white-heart label if possible).

 • Green leafy vegetables.